With so much probiotic talk, today I wanted to share all about prebiotics.

 So, how many grams or prebiotics do I need per day to make it count?

-According to my school and course, you only need to get approximately 2-6 grams of prebiotic food per day.
+According to my school and course, you only need to get approximately 2-6 grams of prebiotics per day in order to obtain the health benefits prebiotics provide.
+(However, you’ll see in the image above that there technically is no daily value.)

-They also made note that choosing to supplement your prebiotic can be far easier since the foods high in prebiotics can be hard to digest for many.
+They also made note that choosing to supplement your prebiotic can be a good idea because they are far easier on the digestive tract since the foods high in prebiotics can be hard to digest for many.

 Furthermore, should you choose to supplement, a powder vs a pill is optimal because again, it’s easier for the body to break down.